All Eyez on Me (film): Casting

 On November 30, 2015, it was reported that music director Benny Boom would direct the film, replacing Franklin.
 In early December 2015, the film's title was confirmed to be All Eyez On Me.
+Winsome Sinclair was one of the casting directors for the film.
 Newcomer Demetrius Shipp, Jr. was set to play Tupac.
 Jamal Woolard joined the film to play The Notorious B.I.G., Tupac's friend turned rival, reprising his starring role in the 2009 film Notorious.
 On January 11, 2016, Danai Gurira was added to the film's cast to play Tupac's mother Afeni Shakur, a political activist and member of the Black Panther Party.
 Variety reported the next day that Kat Graham had signed on to play Jada Pinkett, a friend of Tupac from the Baltimore School for the Arts.
 It was later revealed that Dominic L. Santana had been cast as record producer Suge Knight.

 On January 13, Jamie Hector signed on to play Mutulu Shakur, Tupac's stepfather.
 On January 15, Lauren Cohan joined the cast to play Leila Steinberg, a key figure in Tupac's life, as his mentor.
 Money B appeared in the film as himself, Tupac's coworker at Digital Underground, while Clifton Powell was cast as Floyd, an inmate at the Clinton Correctional Facility, and Johnell Young as Tupac's close friend Ray Luv.
 On January 19, TheWrap reported that Grace Gibson had been cast to play Biggie Smalls' wife, Faith Evans, and on January 22, 2016, Keith Robinson was cast as Atron Gregory, a TNT Records founder, who first helped Tupac become a dancer and a solo artist.
 Annie Ilonzeh was added to the cast in February 2016 to play Kidada Jones, who was engaged to Tupac at the time of his death.